 Quantity limits also apply to certain classes of medications.
 Patients have access to any FOUR medications from the following classes in a 30-day period: opiate analgesics, benzodiazepines, sedative hypnotic agents, barbiturates, and select muscle relaxants.
 Additional fills will require prior authorization.
 Medications in these classes may also be subject to individual quantity limits.

 Additions to the Quantity Limit (QL) program drug list will be made from time to time and providers notified accordingly.
 As always, we recognize that a number of patient-specific variables must be taken into consideration when drug therapy is prescribed and therefore overrides will be available through the prior authorization (PA) process.

-This form can be used for any drug prior authorization request.
+These forms can be used for drug prior authorization request.
 It’s important to review drug criteria and complete the form with all relevant information.
-If the information required in the specific drug criteria is not included in the prior authorization request, the request may be denied for lack of information.
+If the information required in the specific drug criteria is not included in the prior authorization request, the request may be denied.

 Fax completed forms to the Pharmacy or Medical Prior Authorization department based on where the drugs are being billed and dispensed:

 Specialty pharmacy providers are specifically trained on specialty medications, the conditions they treat, and can provide comprehensive clinical services.
 The contracting / credentialing process ensures consistency with the requirements, the highest level of quality provided to members, and access to all specialty pharmacy medications.